venkatkrishna133/BloackChain-SmartContract/README.md

 5. Set Up Environment Variables:
  - In both the frontend and backend, you may need to set environment variables such as the Infura API key, MetaMask private key, and Goerli wallet addresses for testing.
  - Create a .env file in both the frontend and backend directories and configure the required variables.
+6. Run the Application:
+ - Start the backend:
+    - cd nft-backend
+    - npm start
+ - Start the frontend:
+    - cd ../nft-frontend
+    - npm start
+ - This should launch the app in your browser, where you can connect your MetaMask wallet and interact with the application.

+---

+**👤 About the Author**:

+- Name: Venkatraman.
+- GitHub: venkatkrishna133.
+- Email: developingccode@gmail.com.

+---

+**🌐 Frontend Demo**:
+You can test the frontend by connecting your MetaMask wallet and minting NFTs using the Goerli test network.
+The UI allows you to connect your wallet, view available NFTs, and mint new ones.

+---

+**📄 License**:
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE.md) file for details.